Eaternity/eaternity-website/_posts/blog/2017-12-20-smart-chefs-restaurant-analysis.md

 <br /><a style="float:right" href="/foodprint/environmental-footprints#water">Learn more.</a>

 <br />
-### Rainforest label
+### Rainforest Score

 - Practically all meals (97%) contain soy and/or palm oil.
 This also includes meals with meat and milk products for which soy was used to feed the animals.
-- 72% of meals receive the Rainforest Label mostly, because the palm oil or soy was either certified or stems from an unproblematic production country.
+- 72% of meals receive the Rainforest Score of 3 stars mostly, because the palm oil or soy was either certified or stems from an unproblematic production country.

 <br /><a style="float:right" href="/foodprint/environmental-footprints#forest">Learn more.</a>

 <br />
-### Animal Treatment Label
+### Animal Treatment Score

-- 17% of the meals that received the Animal Treatment Label contained meat, 44% were vegetarian and 39% were vegan..
+- 17% of the meals that received the 3 star Animal Treatment Score contained meat, 44% were vegetarian and 39% were vegan..
 - To increase animal welfare one can reduce the amount of animal products eaten and buy certified meat and milk products.

 <br /><a style="float:right" href="/foodprint/environmental-footprints#animal">Learn more.</a>